g-otn/GameServerEC2Discord/README.md

 LinuxGSM is a deployment and managment tool for Linux dedicated game servers.

+> [!WARNING]
-_Not all games supported by LinuxGSM have been tested with this project._ See also [usage stats](https://linuxgsm.com/data/usage/).
+> Not all games supported by LinuxGSM have been tested with this project.
+See also [usage stats](https://linuxgsm.com/data/usage/).

 **Others**